 Fact: Camera equipment is still expensive.

-Back in April we put together a list of DIY fixes to help you exercise your crafty spirit and keep your pockets a little fuller.
-Here are more ideas from professionals, online videographers, and some creative film students to help you make more polished videos while sticking to a budget.
+Not too long ago, we put together a list of DIY fixes that encourage your crafty spirit and keep your pockets a little fuller.
+Here are more video hacks from professionals, online videographers, and some creative film students to help you create polished videos while sticking to a budget.

 Russia is the car mount capital of the world.
 Remember the multitudes of videos that surfaced after the meteor struck?
 Those videos were all caught with dash cams.
 Vehicle mounts have been come a standard trick for filmmakers.
 Mounts for bikes, cars, and even motorcycles can be costly.
 The team behind Long Way Down/Round spent thousands and thousands of dollars mounting cameras to motorcycles and cars to capture motorcycle trips through Africa and Russia.